anjupoulose03/Deploying-a-Node.js-Application-with-Docker-Amazon-ECR-and-ECS-Fargate/README.md

 - Go to the EC2 Dashboard in the AWS Management Console.
 - Select your running instance.
 - Click on "Actions", then "Security", and then "Modify IAM role".
-- Select the role you created (e.g., ECRAccessRole) from the dropdown and click "Update IAM role".
+- Select the role you created (ECRAccessRole) from the dropdown and click "Update IAM role".

 #### Build and Push Docker Image to Amazon ECR

 #### Install AWS CLI:
 sudo yum install aws-cli -y

 #### Configure AWS CLI:
 aws configure